Global19-atlassian-net/iODKbook2/AlgLin/source/determinants_applications.rst

 :math:`\ \boldsymbol{A}_1,\boldsymbol{A}_2,\dots,\boldsymbol{A}_n\ `
 are linearly dependent.

-Then one out of the columns is a linear combination of the remaining ones.
+Then one of the columns is a linear combination of the remaining ones.
 Let for example

 .. math::